Allegations that Ashraf Ghani fled Afghanistan with millions in cash may be untrue: US report | International

 - United States

 The allegations that former Afghanistan President Ashraf Ghani and his senior advisors fled aboard with millions in cash are unlikely to be true, according to a new report by the US government's oversight authority on Afghanistan.
-A report published by the Special Inspector General for Afghanistan Reconstruction (SIGAR) said Ghani fled barefoot, without the millions of dollars that he was reported to be carrying and secretly, on August 15 last year as the capital fell to the Taliban.
+A report published by the Special Inspector General for Afghanistan Reconstruction (SIGAR) said Ghani fled barefoot, without the millions of dollars that he was reported to be carrying, as the capital fell to the Taliban in August last year.

-He says accountability and transparency significantly and systematically increased during Ghani's Presidency.
+Responding to the allegations of graft, Ashraf Ghani's lawyer said the former President is immensely proud of his tenure as President of Afghanistan.
+He said accountability and transparency significantly and systematically increased during Ghani's Presidency.
 "President Ghani welcomes a full and comprehensive investigation of the Afghanistan government during his tenure, which he is confident will show that he acted with the utmost integrity during his time in office and through his departure last August," the lawyer added.
 (ANI)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)